ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Service Provider/Debian/HOWTO Install and Configure a Shibboleth SP v2.x on Debian Linux 9 (Stretch).md

    * Go to ```https://registry.idem.garr.it/``` and follow "Insert a New Service Provider into the IDEM Test Federation"

-### Configure an example federated resouce "secure"
+### Configure an example federated resource "secure"

 1. Create the Apache2 configuration for the application:
    * ```sudo su -```